Learn the basics of 6G

 6G Flagship

 The Finnish 6G Flagship is a vibrant research and co-creation environment for 5G adoption and 6G innovation.
-It is led by the University of Oulu and funded by the Academy of Finland, a governmental funding agency for high-quality scientific research.
+It is led by the University of Oulu and funded by the Research Council of Finland, a governmental funding agency for high-quality scientific research.

 At the start of the programme, five partners were announced: Aalto University, Business Oulu, Nokia, Oulu University of Applied Sciences, and VTT Technical Research Centre of Finland Ltd. Since then, two other companies — Keysight Technologies and InterDigital — have stepped on board as co-founders.
 Memorandums of understanding have also been signed with other participants.